RedefiningReality/AI-and-Metadata/scripts/featuresmod/Featuresmod Documentation.md

 # Features Mod
-by your one and only John Ford aka 2.0
+By: your one and only John Ford aka 2.0

 (contrary to popular belief, this is not actually a Minecraft mod)

 ### Documentation: